birth-outcomes/birth_outcomes_summary/our_study/1_finding_focus.md

 > * Duration of labour
 > * Fetal size on scan (if done)

+How **cardiotocograph data** is analysed and incorporated as a predictor is also complex, with a wide range of methods used in the literature, as explored in https://github.com/birth-outcomes/ctg_exploratory and https://github.com/birth-outcomes/fhrma_python.
+For example:

+> * Generating a set of parameters that describe the signal (clinically relevant or others), and the chosen method for that analysis
+> * Transforming the signal, such as into an image using continuous wavelet transformation, and the chosen parameters

-Other important aspects, as touched on in **subsequent pages**, is how cardiotocograph data is analysed, how we account for treatment use, and how we assess intervention effectiveness.
+Other important aspects, as touched on in **subsequent pages**, are how we account for treatment use, and how we assess intervention effectiveness.

 ## Working with clinicians and parents